 30. Zip lining

-When looking for cool things to do in Antigua then may be zip lining through the rainforest is something for you.
+When looking for adventure when visiting Antigua then may be zip lining through the rainforest is something for you.
 The zip lining company is called Antigua Rain Forest Canopy Tour and is located in the lush green hills in the southeast of the island.
 There are several canopy tours you can choose from.

 31. Kitesurfing in Antigua